Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Introduction

-Another motivation to study ROABPs comes from their boolean analogues, called read-once ordered branching programs (ROBP).
-ROBPs have been studied extensively, with regard to the $\RL$ versus $\L$ question (randomized log-space versus log-space).
-The problem of finding hitting-sets for ROABP can be viewed as an analogue of finding pseudorandom generators (PRG) for ROBP.
-A pseudorandom generator for a boolean function $f$ is an algorithm which can generate a probability distribution (with a small sample space) with the property that $f$ cannot distinguish it from the uniform random distribution (see \cite{AB09} for details).
-Constructing an optimal PRG for ROBP, i.e., with $O(\log n)$ seed length or polynomial size sample space, would imply $\RL = \L$.
-This question has similar results as those for PIT of ROABPs, though no connection is known between the two questions.
-The best known PRG is of seed length $O(\log^2 n)$ ($n^{O(\log n)}$ size sample space), when variable order is known \cite{N90,INW94, RR99}.
+Another motivation to study ROABPs comes from their Boolean analogues, called read-once ordered branching programs (ROBP).\footnote{ROBPs are also known as Ordered Binary Decision Diagrams (OBDDs).} ROBPs have been studied extensively, with regard to the $\RL$ versus $\L$ question (randomized log-space versus log-space).
+The problem of finding hitting sets for ROABP can be viewed as an analogue of finding pseudorandom generators (PRG) for ROBP\@.
+A pseudorandom generator for a Boolean function $f$ is an algorithm which can generate a probability distribution (with a small sample space) with the property that $f$ cannot distinguish it from the uniform random distribution (see~\cite{AB09} for details).
+Constructing an optimal PRG for ROBP, \ie, with $O(\log n)$ seed length or polynomial-size sample space, would imply $\RL = \L$.
+Although the known pseudorandom generators for ROBPs and hitting-set generators for ROABPs in similar settings have similar complexity, there is no known way to translate the construction of one to another.
+The best known PRG is of seed length $O(\log^2 n)$ ($n^{O(\log n)}$-size sample space), when variable order is known~\cite{N90,INW94, RR99}.
 On the other hand, in the unknown-order case, the best known seed length is of size $n^{1/2 + o(1)}$ \cite{IMZ12}.
 Finding an $O(\log n)$-seed PRG even for constant-width known-order ROBPs has been a challenging open question.
+Though, some special cases of this question have been solved---width-2 ROBPs~\cite{BDVY13}, or nearly solved---permutation and regular ROBPs~\cite{BRRY14,BV10,KNP11,De11,Ste12}.

 Our first result addresses the analogous question in the arithmetic setting.
-We give the first polynomial time blackbox test for constant-width known-order ROABPs.
+We give the first polynomial-time blackbox test for constant-width known-order ROABPs.
 However, it works only for zero or large characteristic fields.
-Our idea is inspired from the pseudorandom construction of Impagliazzo, Nisan and Wigderson~\cite{INW94} for ROBPs.
+Our idea is inspired by the pseudorandom generator for ROBPs by Impagliazzo, Nisan and Wigderson~\cite{INW94}.
 While their result does not give better PRGs for the constant-width case, we are able to achieve this in the arithmetic setting.